Manuscript culture: William Caxton

-While using medieval manuscripts as exemplars, many printers attempted to implant humanist values into the text.
-They attempted to create a uniform work, displaying many similarities in terms of motivation with the Devotio Moderna.
+While using medieval manuscripts as exemplars, multiple printers attempted to implant humanist values into the text.
+They attempted to create a uniform work, displaying a number of similarities in terms of motivation with the Devotio Moderna.
 Early editors and publishers needed definitive works to define a culture.
-William Caxton (1415~1424-1492), an editor, was instrumental in shaping English culture and language, and did so through his authoritative Works of Geoffrey Chaucer.
+William Caxton (1415~1424–1492), an editor, was instrumental in shaping English culture and language, and did so through his authoritative Works of Geoffrey Chaucer.
 Caxton was a transitional figure, who sought to close the gap between manuscript culture and a more humanistic print culture through Chaucer's work.
 Specifically, Caxton attempted to make Chaucer appear similar to classical writers and continental poets.

 Chaucer as humanist

-Caxton attempted to make Chaucer into an English Petrarch or Virgil, and realized that new humanistic sixteenth century versions of his work had to recognize fourteenth century versions.
+Caxton attempted to make Chaucer into an English Petrarch or Virgil, and realized that new humanistic 16th century versions of his work had to recognize fourteenth century versions.
 His Chaucer transcended medieval ideals, and became timeless, conforming to humanistic ideals.
 This required construction of a literary genealogy referred to older medieval exemplars.
 Through his editing, Chaucer was framed as an early promoter of the Renaissance, who decried Gothic and medieval culture, and who rescued the English language.